I’ve been getting quite a lot of enquiries from people coming to Cape Town, asking me what I would advise them to check out while they’re here…

 Where to eat:

 - For a culinary treat, you have to try a good tasting menu.
-Two of my favourites are offered by La Mouette in Sea Point (6 or 7 courses and their tasting menu changes every month – check out one of my reviews here) and Myoga in Newlands (7 courses and their menu changes seasonally – check out my review here)
+My favourite is offered by La Mouette in Sea Point (6 or 7 courses and their tasting menu changes every month – check out one of my reviews here).

 - For a fun cook your own meat experience, I love taking people to Galbi just off Long Street.
 I can highly recommend their Safari Set (which serves 2).
 Hop on over to my Galbi review here.